|

 The Expendables,

-superstardom as the most beloved action figure of all time.
-Action
+most beloved action figure of all time.
+Action movie freaks are

-still in theaters—GO SEE IT—then check out my
+SEE IT—then check out my Expendables Movie Review.

-Review.
-Seeing that cast together was worth the price of the ticket
+Seeing that cast together was worth the price of the ticket alone.

 together . . . so did he?
 Is it good enough to support a sequel?

-amazes me that he asked Jeanne Claude Van Damme and that he said no.
+still amazes me that he asked Jeanne Claude Van Damme and that he

-And what was Kurt Russell thinking?!
-He was lucky to be asked as
+said no. And what was Kurt Russell thinking?!
+He was lucky to be

-well.
-This movie looked to be the greatest "boys club" romp ever,
+asked as well.
+This movie looked to be the greatest "boys club" romp

 how could any real action movie fan say no?